Matija Mazarek: Career

+Most probably of Albanian origin, Mazarek was born in Janjevo in 1726.
+The name Mazrek(u), which means horse breeder in Albanian, is found throughout all Albanian regions.
+Elsie links the name to Mazreku, an Albanian tribe north of Shkodër.

 Before 1743, Jovan Nikolović (or Gjon Nikolle) sent Mazarek to Italy to be trained for his religious tasks.
 In 1750 he was archbishop of the Roman Catholic Diocese of Skopje.

 Many of his ancestors and descendants were notable Catholic priests, such as: